oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 property value expression.
 The member name is the property name, and the member value is the property value expression.

-The type of a record expression is represented as the `@type` control information, see  [OData-JSON](#ODataJSON).
+The type of a record expression is represented as the `type` control information, see  [OData-JSON](#ODataJSON).

 It MAY contain [annotations](#Annotation) for itself and its members.